Who is this for?

 IP for Research provides focussed resources.
 The tool includes a planned workshop, 6 quick guides and an IP Lens to inform on key stages of the commercialisation process.

 The planned ½ day workshops will provide an insight into the possible opportunities available in order to maximise the impact of the student’s research.
-By unlocking the potential of the students/academics IP the workshops will assist in understanding the value of IP in research. ...BOOK A WORKSHOP
+By unlocking the potential of the students/academics IP the workshops will assist in understanding the value of IP in research. ...Enquire about a workshop

 The Quick Guides explore the different aspects of intellectual property rights (IPR) and how they relate to knowledge exchange and commercialisation (KEC) activities by postgraduate researchers.